Health & Wellbeing 2022

 Arts Council Wales are currently funding a 12 month programme of young people’s arts & craft workshops in different mediums that explores what it means to belong, how being creative can make us feel part of something and help us to connect with self and others.

-We are currently running this programme encourages creative exploration of individual identity in a workshop context of shared artistic activity and conversation.
+Exploring Identity 2022 encouraged creative exploration of individual identity in a workshop context of shared artistic activity and conversation.

-We have three clear strands.
+Three clear strands.

 Affordable workshops for the general public including 3D mediums, silver and copper jewellery, woodturning, textiles, glass techniques, mosaics & 2D painting with watercolours, landscape acrylics and abstract mixed media.